 "Behold I am sending you Elijah the prophet before the coming of the great and dreadful day of Jehovah.
 And he shall turn the heart of the fathers to the sons, and the heart of the sons to their fathers, lest I come and smite the earth with utter destruction" (Mal.4:5-6 Para.).

 It is evident from the scriptures that Moses, Elijah, Enoch, the prophets, and the righteous dead of all ages are not alive in heaven.
 The only human that has ever gone to heaven is the Creator God who came from heaven to become a man and returned after his death and resurrection (see Jn.3:13; 14:2-3; Acts 1:10-11).
-All people, including the righteous who have died over the centuries, are still dead and await their resurrection after the return of Christ.
+All people, including the righteous who have died over the centuries, are still dead and await their resurrection at Christ's return.